 View full history

-Although commonly associated with racing games such as the aforementioned Mario Kart series, similar AIs are also featured in both sports simulations and arcade titles.
+Although commonly associated with racing games such as the aforementioned Mario Kart series, similar features are also featured in both sports simulations and arcade titles, and are known to be incorrectly referred to as rubber banding due to their similarity to the racing concept.
 For example, in a football game, the opponent's quarterback may suddenly become un-blitzable when that team is behind by sixteen or more points.
-NBA Jam's rubber banding is notorious; if the AI team is behind, they will shove the player mercilessly and drive past them for unblockable dunks, while the player's own dunks and shots suddenly become noticeably less accurate.
+NBA Jam's "rubber banding" is notorious; if the AI team is behind, they will shove the player mercilessly and drive past them for unblockable dunks, while the player's own dunks and shots suddenly become noticeably less accurate.